-- Develop and deliver Internal Controls training to individuals associated with these control deficiencies and enhance training provided to all personnel who have financial reporting or internal control responsibilities to learn from these deficiencies.
-The training will include a review of individual roles and responsibilities related to internal controls and reemphasize the importance of completing the control procedures on a timely basis. - Improve monitoring and risk assessment activities to address these control deficiencies.
+- · Develop and deliver Internal Controls training to individuals associated with these control deficiencies and enhance training provided to all personnel who have financial reporting or internal control responsibilities to learn from these deficiencies.
+The training will include a review of individual roles and responsibilities related to internal controls and reemphasize the importance of completing the control procedures on a timely basis. - · Improve monitoring and risk assessment activities to address these control deficiencies.

 These improvements are targeted at strengthening the Company's internal control over financial reporting and remediating the 2017 material weaknesses.
 The Company remains committed to an effective internal control environment and management believes that these actions, and the improvements management expects to achieve as a result, will effectively remediate the 2017 material weaknesses.
-However, the material weaknesses in the Company's internal control over financial reporting will not be considered remediated until the controls operate for a sufficient period of time and management has concluded, through testing that these controls operate effectively.
-The Company plans to have its enhanced review procedures and documentation standards in place and operating in the second quarter 2018, and expects that the remediation of the 2017 material weaknesses will be completed by December 31, 2018.
+However, the material weaknesses in the Company's internal control over financial reporting will not be considered remediated until the controls operate for a sufficient period of time and management has concluded, through testing, that these controls operate effectively.
+The Company expects that the remediation of the 2017 material weaknesses will be completed by December 31, 2018.